0xPolygon/polygon-docs/docs/pos/how-to/smart-contracts/chainstack.md

 !!! tip

-    You can always check the contract's deployment on [<ins>Mumbai Polygonscan</ins>](https://mumbai.polygonscan.com/) using the newly-generated hash from the last step.
+    You can always check the contract's deployment on [Mumbai Polygonscan](https://mumbai.polygonscan.com/) using the newly-generated hash from the last step.

 ## Test the Contract